AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/targeted-content.md

 You can add a Target component to the page in Edit mode or in Target mode.
 You can add components to the Target component only in Target mode.
 The Target component belongs to the Personalization component group.

-If editing targeted content, you must click or tap **Start Targeting** before you can do so.
+If editing targeted content, you must select **Start Targeting** before you can do so.

 1. Drag the Target component to the page where you want the offer to appear.
 1. By default, no location ID is set.
-Click or tap the configure cog wheel to set the location.
+Select the configure cog wheel to set the location.

    >[!NOTE]
    >